joshuacords/opr/OPR-Riverside-Version.md

 When taking the Idle Action remove the Shaken condition.
 The unit may not use any Special Abilities.

 #### Special Abilities
-Special Abilities such as casting of a Spell may be used during an Action.
-They maybe used before or after moving and in any order, but must be used before a Ranged or Melee Attack is made.
+Special Abilities such as the casting of a Spell may be used during an Activation Action.
+They may be used before or after moving and in any order, but must be used before a Ranged or Melee Attack is made.

+## Measuring
+“Within”

+## Movement
+- Bases may not overlap or stack.
+- 1" Spacing must be maintained throughout the movement path.
+- When measuring movement around corners, you may consider your unit as a point.
+- When passing between 2 objects, the model must be able to fit and maintain 1" Spacing.

+### 1” Spacing
+Models from a unit may not move or be deployed within 1” of a model of another unit unless:
+- That other unit is the target of their Charge, *or*
+- The other unit is the Transport they are Embarking into

+### Unit Cohesion
+- All models in the unit must stay within 1” of another model in the unit, *and*
+- All models in the unit must stay within a 9” diameter or as close as possible.

+Given the choice, commanders must maintain Unit Cohesion.

+If Unit Cohesion is broken for a Unit, it must be moved back into Unit Cohesion by that Unit’s commander the next time they have the option to move the unit.

+## Line of Sight (LoS)
+When playing the game, Line of Sight is used to determine if a model can see another model for any purpose.

+To determine if a model has LoS on a second model, see if at least 10% of the second model is visible from the center of the first model.
+Using the second model’s base is the best way to do this, but in cases the base is obscured fallback to considering if at least 10% of the second model’s main body is visible to the first model (disregard appendages, horns, flags, antennae, etc).

+Notes on Line of Sight:
+- Models can always see in all directions, regardless of where the miniature is actually facing.
+- Models may always ignore friendly models from their own unit for the purpose of LoS.
+- Models have LoS to themselves, and may target themselves.
+- Models may not see through solid obstacles, including the perimeter of other units, friendly or enemy.
+However, **Large Models** can see and be seen over **Small Models**.

 ## Ranged Attacks
 1. Choose Targets
 2. Determine Cover
 3. Resolve Attacks